vinayakvaid/digit-classification/README.md

 # digit-classification
 This code helps you classify different digits using three layered Neural Network

+Data used for training is grey-scale images of pixels 20 * 20 Accuracy achieved  - 99.12%

 Neural Network Model for forward propagation -

 ![](https://github.com/vinayakvaid/digit-classification/blob/master/Forward%20Propagation.JPG)